Lost Love

 He flinched.
 “Why should I care?”

-Moments later, he sat with Sally at the cluttered table and glanced at the whirring camera.
+Lou sat with Sally at his cluttered table and glanced at the whirring camera.
+He felt naked.
 “Shouldn’t I get dressed?”

-“Never mind that,” she said, wincing as she scanned the smelly, disheveled room.
+“Never mind that.”
+She winced as she scanned the smelly, disheveled room.
 “This is reality TV.
 Tell us what happened on Valentine’s Day, 1982.”

 He hoped she wouldn’t discover the hidden gun.
 “I gave Sam a Valentine’s card to give Cynthia for me.”